 - Screening Level 1: This level is the first level and determines placement via an ACT score that is not older than 5 years.
-All screening must begin here first.
-See Level 1 chart for more information. - Screening Level 2.
+All screening must begin here first. - Screening Level 2.
 This level is the second level of screening and only takes place if a student does not meet 100-level eligibility under (Level 1).
-Level 2 determines placement via a review of the high school GPA and English and math course grades, or review of SREB English and math course grades.
-See Level 2 chart for more information. - Screening Level 3: This level is the third level of screening and should only be utilized when a student is not eligible under Level 1 and Level 2 screening.
+Level 2 determines placement via a review of the high school GPA and English and math course grades, or review of SREB English and math course grades, if the GPA and grades are within five years. - Screening Level 3: This level is the third level of screening and should only be utilized when a student is not eligible under Level 1 and Level 2 screening.
 Level 3 determines placement via Accuplacer scores.
-See Level 3 chart for more information.